 Brisbane has three environment centres at Boondall Wetlands, Downfall Creek and Karawatha Forest.
-Each natural area is unique, and the centres provide opportunities for visitors to:
+Each natural area and centre is unique and provides opportunities for visitors to:

-- relax, increase mindfulness, improve mental health and play in a natural setting with family and friends
+- relax and connect in a natural setting with family and friends

-- learn about our incredible native flora and fauna in Australia's most diverse city
+- learn about our incredible native flora and fauna in Australia's most biodiverse city

-- participate in free or low-cost activities, such as canoeing, guided walks, bird watching and sustainable living workshops
+- participate in free or low-cost activities, such as guided walks, bush kindy and nature journalling

 - volunteer their time as guides or greeters

-- encourage outside learning with excursions through Brisbane City Council's School Learning Program.
+- encourage outside learning through Brisbane City Council's School Learning Program.

 Find an environment centre